Chialingosaurus: Discovery and species

-The fossils of Chialingosaurus were collected by the geologist Kuan Yaowu or Guan Yao-Wu in 1957, at Taipingstai in Quxian County, while surveying the Chialing River in southern China.
+The fossils of Chialingosaurus were collected by the geologist Kuan Yaowu or Guan Yao-Wu in 1957, at Taipingstai in Qu County (Quxian), while surveying the Chialing River in southern China.
 The type species Chialingosaurus kuani was named and described by paleontologist Yang Zhongjian, ("C. C. Young") two years later in 1959.
 The generic name refers to the Chialing.
 The specific name honours Kuan.
 Chialingosaurus was the first stegosaurian described from China.

 The holotype, IVPP 2300, was found in a layer of the Upper Shaximiao Formation, dating from the Oxfordian-Kimmeridgian.
 It consists of a partial skeleton lacking the skull.
 It contains six vertebrae, the coracoids, the humeri, a right radius and three spines.
 The original material has been supplemented after November 1978 by Zhou Shiwu of the Municipal Museum of Chongqing.
 A second specimen, CV 202, was referred.
 It represents a skeleton with a partial skull and lower jaws, some vertebrae and limb elements, and four plates.
 Zhou considered it likely that the holotype and CV 202 represented a single individual, as the material was not overlapping.
 A third specimen, CV 203, a partial skeleton lacking the skull, was made the paratype.
 All specimens are juvenile or subadult.

 In 1999, Li Kui, Zhang Yuguang and Cai Kaiji mentioned a second species: Chialingosaurus guangyuanensis.
 A description was not provided, however, and the name is seen as a nomen nudum.